 In connection with the preparation of our 2015 consolidated financial statements, we and our independent registered public accounting firm identified a material weakness in our internal control over financial reporting with respect to the design of our controls over the calculation of our accrued research and contract manufacturing expenses, including the verification of the level and timing of completion of our CRO and CMO activities.
 Under standards established by the Public Company Accounting Oversight Board, a deficiency in internal control over financial reporting exists when the design or operation of a control does not allow management or personnel, in the normal course of performing their assigned functions, to prevent or detect misstatements on a timely basis.
 A material weakness is a deficiency or combination of deficiencies in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected and corrected on a timely basis.
-During the first quarter of 2016, we implemented additional controls to remediate the material weakness, including additional controls to verify the level and timing of completion of our CRO and CMO activities and controls over the completeness and accuracy of spreadsheets used to calculate the accrued research and contract manufacturing expenses.
-We cannot assure you that these measures will significantly improve or remediate the material weakness described above.
+While we are taking steps to remediate the material weakness, including by implementing additional controls to verify the level and timing of completion of our CRO and CMO activities, we are still in the process of implementing these measures and cannot assure you that we will be successful in doing so or that these measures will significantly improve or remediate the material weakness described above.
 We, and our independent registered public accounting firm, were not required to perform an evaluation of our internal control over financial reporting as of December 31, 2015 in accordance with the provisions of the Sarbanes-Oxley Act.
 Accordingly, we cannot assure you that we have identified all material weaknesses or that there will not be additional material weaknesses or deficiencies that our independent registered public accounting firm or we will identify.
-If we are unable to successfully remediate the existing material weakness in our internal control over financial reporting, or if we identify any additional issues, we may be unable to produce accurate and timely financial statements, our stock price may be adversely affected and we may be unable to maintain compliance with the Nasdaq Stock Market listing requirements.
+If we are unable to successfully remediate the existing material weakness in our internal control over financial reporting, or if we identify any additional issues, we may be unable to produce accurate and timely financial statements, our stock price may be adversely affected and we may be unable to maintain compliance with the NASDAQ Stock Market listing requirements.